miamibc/joker-telegram-bot/src/Plugin/README.md

 Corona Plugin
 -----------

-Corona virus stats for Joker, loaded from [COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19).
+Corona worldwide virus stats for Joker.

 You can ask last report by providing country and region